Julpikar/Windows-CPP-and-C-project-boilerplate/README.md

 ## clangd setup
 My config mainly using compile_flags.txt for clangd. the flag is:
-- `-lstdc++`, this flag is used to notify clang that this c++ project and include c++ header.
+- `-xc++`, this flag is used to notify clang that this c++ project and include c++ header.
 If this flag is removed in c++ project or file .cpp, clang only using c header. example:remove this flag, clangd error cant find include<iostream>.
 Remove this flag if using c based project.
 - `-target x86_64-pc-windows-gnu`, this flag is used to notify clang that this project is using mingw 64bit windows.
 Removing this flag, clang can't find your include header.